playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Processing large responses

 Calling `get()`, `post()` or `execute()` will cause the body of the response to be loaded into memory before the response is made available.
-When you are downloading a large, multi-gigabyte file, this may result in unwelcomed garbage collection or even out of memory errors.
+When you are downloading a large, multi-gigabyte file, this may result in unwelcome garbage collection or even out of memory errors.

-You can consume the response's body incrementally by using an [Akka Streams](http://doc.akka.io/docs/akka/current/scala/stream/stream-flows-and-basics.html) `Sink`.
-The `stream()` method on `WSRequest` returns a `CompletionStage<WSResponse>`, where the `WSResponse` contains a `bodyAsSource` method that provides a source of `ByteStream`.
+You can consume the response's body incrementally by using an [Akka Streams](http://doc.akka.io/docs/akka/current/java/stream/stream-flows-and-basics.html) `Sink`.
+The `stream()` method on `WSRequest` returns a `CompletionStage<WSResponse>`, where the `WSResponse` contains a `bodyAsSource` method that provides a `Source<ByteString, ?>`.

 Any controller or component that wants to leverage the WS streaming functionality will have to add the following imports and dependencies: